haticeaydinn/Tensorflow-with-GoogleColab/README.md

 # tensorflow-implementation
-TensorFlow implementation on Google Colab
+TensorFlow implementations on Google Colab

+House Price Prediction
 Problem definition: It is a very simple and not-real machine learning problem and I implement it only to learn tf functions.
 I will predict house prices. data consists of two columns: house size and price.
 I created data with random function.
 Also, it's a linear regression problem.

 Prediction formula: size_factor * house_size + price_offset